 - industry requirements and challenges

-I-to-I provides tools and training to support researchers to translate their fundamental research to the marketplace and have their solutions benefit society.
+I-to-I provides tools and training to support researchers to translate their research to the marketplace and have their solutions benefit society.
 The program imparts an evidence-based methodology that students and professors can use for the rest of their careers, and it also enables the transformation of inventions to impact.
+This program allows student participants to receive CCR recognition as it is an approved Enriched Educational Opportunities (EEO) program.

 The teaching curriculum integrates scientific discovery and commercial applications using an evidence-based and data-driven methodology, namely, the Lean LaunchPad® methodology.
 The I-to-I program basics are real-world, hands-on experiential learning through customer and industry discovery.